BusProject/SalsaPress/readme.txt

 == Changelog ==

+= 1.4 =
+* Bug that effected the title and description for sign up pages, was set to be always on
+* Wasn't caching sign up and event forms, fixed
+* Excerpt for coming events wasn't working

 = 1.3 =
 * Small bug that wouldn't correctly link events to their chaptered location
 * Added precaution that a 'save' call is never cached